DiffSSC: Semantic LiDAR Scan Completion using Denoising Diffusion Probabilistic Models: Related Work

 \subsection{Semantic Scene Completion (SSC)}

-The task of completion has a long research history.
-Early efforts in this field focused on filling small holes in shapes to enhance model quality, typically employing continuous energy minimization techniques~\cite{kazhdan2006poisson}.
-With the advent of deep learning, approaches evolved to enable networks to learn extensive geometric shape properties~\cite{dai2017shape}, allowing to estimate of entire models from partial inputs.
-In contrast to shape completion, semantic scene completion (SSC)~\cite{RoldaoCV:IJCV22} presents a significantly more complex challenge.
-Scenes exhibit more intricate geometric structures and encompass a wider range of semantic categories.
-SSCNet~\cite{song2017semantic} represents the pioneering work that formally defined this task.
+Semantic scene completion (SSC) aims to jointly infer complex geometric structures and diverse semantic categories of a scene from partial observations.
 Since its introduction, various input data modalities, such as occupancy grids~\cite{roldao2020lmscnet}, images~\cite{cao2022monoscene}, and LiDAR-camera fusion~\cite{cao2024slcf}, have been explored.
-Additionally, a wide array of methodologies, including point-voxel mapping~\cite{yan2021sparse}, transformers~\cite{li2023voxformer}, bird's-eye view (BEV) assistance~\cite{cheng2021s3cnet}, and knowledge distillation~\cite{fan2019scpnet}, have been employed to advance the state of the art in this domain.
-However, these approaches generally operate on voxelized grids, which poses specific challenges for LiDAR point clouds, as voxelization can introduce quantization errors, leading to a loss of resolution and increased memory usage.
-In this work, we operate directly on point clouds, offering a more efficient method for handling LiDAR data.
+In parallel, a wide array of methodologies, including transformers~\cite{cao2025swasop}, bird's-eye view (BEV) assistance~\cite{cheng2021s3cnet}, and object-centric modeling~\cite{cao2025ocsop}, have been employed to advance the state of the art in this domain.
+However, these approaches generally operate on voxelized grids, which poses specific challenges for LiDAR point clouds, as voxelization can introduce quantization errors, leading to resolution loss and increased memory usage.
+In this work, we operate directly on point clouds, offering a more efficient and resolution-preserving method for handling LiDAR data.